-Painful joints were traditionally treated with oral painkillers such as acetaminophen (paracetamol), ibuprofen or stronger anti-inflammatory drugs.
+Painful joints and arthritis were traditionally treated with oral painkillers such as acetaminophen (paracetamol), ibuprofen or stronger anti-inflammatory drugs.

 As children, we quickly learned that ‘rubbing it better’ really works for reducing the pain of knocks and sprains.
 Rubbing stimulates nerve endings and overwhelms the signals reaching the brain so pain perception is reduced.

 This same concept can help painful joints in later life.
 The physical action of massaging in the treatment also warms the area, increasing blood flow so the active analgesic ingredients sink into the skin more readily.

 The most popular pain relieving creams and gels include substances such as oil of wintergreen, eucalyptus, capsicum or peppermint/menthol which have a warming or cooling effect.

 These ingredients provide a low-level, continuous stimulation of nerve endings so they become less sensitive and pass on fewer pain messages to the brain.

 Those messages that are passed on also tend to get screened out as they pass through special ‘pain gates’ in the spinal cord – this is how the body shuts off distracting irritation and these ingredients are known as ‘counterirritants.’